 Many people pay $60-$100 per line each month for cell phone service.
 Giant cell phone bills like that aren’t necessary.

-At Coverage Critic, I diligently monitor the wireless market.
-Below, I list several of the best budget-friendly phone plans.
-The recommendations are catered toward people purchasing 1 to 3 lines of service.
-If you’re looking for service for 3 or more lines, consider checking out my recommended cheap family plans.
+The recommendations below are catered toward people purchasing 1 to 3 lines of service.
+If you’re looking for service more than 3 lines, consider checking out my recommended cheap family plans.

 Mint Mobile operates over T-Mobile’s network and offers some of the best prices in the industry.
 Mint’s plans include unlimited texts and minutes along with 3 to 12 gigabytes of high-speed data.
 All plans include unlimited data at substantially reduced speeds for subscribers that use all of their high-speed data.